Mayo Clinic Care Network Content

 What is it?

-Creatine appears to help muscles make more adenosine triphosphate (ATP), which stores and transports energy in cells, and is used for quick bursts of activity, such as weightlifting or sprinting.
-But there's no evidence that creatine enhances performance in aerobic or endurance sports.
+Creatine seems to help muscles make more of an energy source called adenosine triphosphate (ATP).
+ATP stores and moves energy in the body's cells.
+It's used for activity that involves quick bursts of movement, such as weightlifting or sprinting.
+But there's no proof that creatine helps you do better at sports that make you breathe at a higher rate and raise your heart rate, called aerobic sports.

 Risks